 Maison des Esclaves is in good physical condition.
 However, there are immediate and near-term concerns that are being addressed to maintain a safe, stable building for visitors.
 Maison Albis, a critical component of this project, is undergoing significant repair work to serve as a support space for the mission of Maison des Esclaves.
 The Coalition is working with a local architect and contractors to conduct necessary repairs to both buildings.

 Moving Forward

-For more information, including how you might get involved, please contact Elizabeth Silkes, Executive Director, at <a href="mailto:esilkes@si
+For more information, including how you might get involved, please contact Elizabeth Silkes, Executive Director, at esilkes@sitesofconscience.org or +1.646.397.4270.